Genshii8/skyhold.gg/pages-markdown/arms/What's New - Arms Warriors in BfA.md

-Arms has had a decently sized rework in BfA.
-However, the rotation should feel similar to Legion's, with it being much less reliant on resets and the [Colossus Smash](http://bfa.wowhead.com/spell=167105/colossus-smash) debuff.
+Arms has a decent rework in BfA Beta.
+The rotation is still similar to Legion, but less prone to RNG and a majority of the design issues from Legion are gone, more on that below.

-Most of the issues from Legion are gone, however there are a few newer ones that are not as impactful as not having the [Colossus Smash](http://bfa.wowhead.com/spell=167105/colossus-smash) debuff up however.

 A few Artifact traits have been carried over.
 Some keep their old name, or they were baked into another ability.